 Construction of the proposed project would generate additional traffic on the existing area roadway network.
 These new vehicle trips would include construction workers traveling to the site as well as delivery trips associated with construction equipment and materials.
 Delivery of construction materials to the site would likely require a number of oversize vehicles that may travel at slower speeds than existing traffic and, due to their size, may intrude into adjacent travel lanes.
 These oversize trips may decrease the existing level of service (LOS) on area freeways, roadways, and/or at intersections.
-Additionally, the total number of vehicle trips associated with all construction-related traffic (including construction workers) could temporarily increase daily traffic volumes traveling on local roadways and at area intersections, as the proposed project would provide enhanced recreational facilities and nightime lighting on-site, allowing for expanded sports field usage.
+Additionally, the total number of vehicle trips associated with all construction-related traffic (including construction workers) could temporarily increase daily traffic volumes traveling on local roadways and intersections.
+Proposed project operations would also increase the daily traffic volumes on local roadways and at area intersections, as the proposed project would provide enhanced recreational facilities and nighttime lighting on-site, allowing for expanded sports field usage.